 Distribution and Habitat

-It has a ‘clumpy’ distribution across south-eastern England and into Wales, but is probably under-recorded.
-For example, it has been recently found by Jon Daws in Yorkshire.
+It has a ‘clumpy’ distribution across south-eastern England and into Wales (Jones, 2008), but is probably under-recorded.
+For example, it has been recently found by Jon Daws in Yorkshire (BMIG Newsletter 30, pg3).
 (NBN records on the west coast need to be verified).
 It favours sites with impeded drainage and is tolerant of flooding, making it a characteristic woodlouse of riverside meadows.
 It also inhabits poorly drained scrub, eroding ‘soft’ cliffs, gravel pits, churchyards, etc.

 It occurs under stones and dead wood, beneath bark on logs, amongst grass litter, within tussocks and amongst flood debris.
-It is often associated with other ‘large’ woodlice, such as P. scaber and O. asellus, Philoscia muscorum and Armadillidium vulgare.
+When found it may be the dominant species, but often associated with other ‘large’ woodlice, such as P. scaber and O. asellus and Philoscia muscorum.